An Alamance County paramedic’s daughter died after he responded to a fire at his own home

-ALAMANCE COUNTY, N.C. — A paramedic lost his daughter in a fire at his own home near Elon, according to Fire Chief Edward Lipscomb Jr. and the Altamahaw-Ossipee Fire Department
+ALAMANCE COUNTY, N.C. — An Altamahaw-Ossipee firefighter and Alamance County paramedic lost his daughter in a fire at his own home near Elon, according to Fire Chief Edward Lipscomb Jr. and the A-O Fire Department.

 At about 9:45 a.m.
 Tuesday, A-O Fire Department responded to a house fire on Burch Bridge Road, the department said in a news release.